techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-htc-u23-pro-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 **Step 1:** Open Dr.Fone’s Phone Transfer tool

-Make a connection between your iPod and your Honor Magic 5 on your computer.
+Make a connection between your iPod and your HTC U23 Pro on your computer.
 Launch [Wondershare Dr.Fone](https://tools.techidaily.com/wondershare/drfone/phone-switch/) on your computer and navigate to Toolbox > Phone Transfer.

 ![Music data transfer with Dr.Fone.](https://images.wondershare.com/drfone/guide/drfone-home.png)

 **Step 2:** Specify the source and destination devices

 After connecting them, the platform will identify the connected devices and load their data.
 Choose the Source and Destination devices to set the transfer path.
-Use the Flip button to alter the transfer direction (for example, when you want to transfer from Honor Magic 5 to iPod instead).
+Use the Flip button to alter the transfer direction (for example, when you want to transfer from HTC U23 Pro to iPod instead).

 ![Specify the source and target devices.](https://images.wondershare.com/drfone/guide/transfer-ios-to-android-1.png)